 Sales commissions earned by our internal sales personnel and our reseller partners are considered incremental and recoverable costs of obtaining a contract with a customer.
 The ending balance of assets recognized from costs to obtain a contract with a customer was \$105 million as of October 31, 2022, and \$139 million as of January 31, 2022.
 These assets are recorded in "Prepaid expenses and other current assets" and "Long-term other assets" in the Condensed Consolidated Balance Sheets.
-Amortization expense related to assets recognized from costs to obtain a contract with a customer was \$35 million and \$102 million during the three and nine months ended October 31, 2022, respectively.
+Amortization expense related to assets recognized from costs to obtain a contract with a customer was \$35 million and \$10 million during the three and nine months ended October 31, 2022, respectively.
 Amortization expense related to assets recognized from costs to obtain a contract with a customer was \$30 million and \$84 million during the three and nine months ended October 31, 2021, respectively.
-Autodesk did not recognize any contract cost impairment losses during the three and nine months ended October 31, 2022 and 2021.
+Autodesk did not recognize any contract cost impairment losses during the three and nine months ended October 31, 2021, respectively.
+Autodesk did not recognize any contract cost impairment losses during the three and nine months ended October 31, 2021, respectively.
+Autodesk did not recognize any contract cost impairment losses during the three and nine months ended October 31, 2021, respectively.
+Autodesk did not recognize any contract cost impairment losses during the three and nine months ended October 31, 2021, respectively.
+Autodesk did not recognize any contract cost impairment losses during the three and nine months ended October 31, 2021, respectively.
+Autodesk did not recognize any contract cost impairment losses during the three and nine months ended October 31, 2021, respectively.
+Autodesk did not recognize any contract cost impairment losses during the three and nine months ended October 31, 2022, respectively.